 *Hip Dysplasia: crucial note: diets high in calcium have been found to contribute to hip dysplasia.
 It is very hard to find a dog food that isn't crazy high in this mineral.
 My dog food is a perfect ratio as I can find, though Siberians only 2.2% of the breed is affected by dysplasia do know Hip Dysplasia is Poly-genetic meaning multiple genes are involved so literally two OFA Excellent dogs can produce a dog with Dysplasia.
 So be mindful of this.
 Thank goodness Siberians are not a breed at high risk.

-*Seizures: This one goes hand and hand with Zinc deficiency and Malabsorption in the breed.
+*Seizures: Siberian Huskies are one of the breeds of dogs who are very prone to epilepsy this one goes hand and hand with Zinc deficiency and Malabsorption in the breed.
 Some Siberians are more prone to both of these issues.
 Always making sure your Siberians diet contains enough Zinc is crucial.
 Seizures are becoming more and more common and no genes have been found as per the cause.
 Diet is key to health I believe in many things.
 Siberian Huskies make the top of the list for being prone to Epilepsy.
-Most of the time easily treated but can mean life long medication to control them CBD oil has been used as a natural treatment with great promise and many dogs never need medication if CBD is being used.
+Most of the time easily treated but can mean life-long medication to control them CBD oil has been used as a natural treatment with great promise and many dogs never need medication if CBD is being used.
 This trait can be polygenetic meaning multiple gene involvement and may show up in a pup and never show up again in future breedings.
 Also, new flea and tick control meds on the market have been a huge cause of epilepsy in dogs.
 Often even once dogs come off the flea meds they can have life long damage and still have issues.
 Not enough control or regulation on this BEWARE.